albertoalcolea/flacut/README.md

 Instalation
 -----------
-Place flacut in `/usr/local/bin`, preferred, or in `/usr/ bin` (or any other existing directory in your
+Place flacut in `/usr/local/bin`, preferred, or in `/usr/bin` (or any other existing directory in your
 $PATH environment variable)